hijkzzz/alpha-zero-gomoku/README.md

 ## References
 * Mastering the Game of Go without Human Knowledge
+* Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm
+* Parallel Monte-Carlo Tree Search
+* A Lock-free Multithreaded Monte-Carlo TreeSearch Algorithm
+* On the Scalability of Parallel UCT
-* suragnair/alpha-zero-general
+* github.com/suragnair/alpha-zero-general